-For Self Employed people claiming the Covid Payment – it will just be a matter of entering the Covid payments as a taxable social welfare payment on your tax return for 2020.
-They will be included in your income and your tax will be assessed on your total income for the year.
+For Self-Employed claiming the Covid Payment: They will just enter the Covid payments as a taxable social welfare payment on their tax return for 2020.
+Revenue will include this in their income and assess the tax the total income for the year.

 Is The Covid Wage Subsidy Taxable?